-Some birding festivals add fun games such as a bird mimicry contest, trivia competitions, or Jeopardy-style games for birders to enjoy.
-Bird tattoo showcases, costume contests, or scavenger hunts can all be on the activity schedule, and there may be prizes for winning teams or competitors.
+Some birding festivals add fun games such as a bird mimicry contest or trivia competitions.
+Bird tattoo showcases, costume contests or scavenger hunts can all be on the activity schedule, and there may be prizes for winning teams or competitors.

-A marketplace area is always a popular feature of a birding festival and will offer festival-related merchandise such as shirts, hats, tote bags, and more.
-Local craftsman and artisans may also be selling items, and birding retailers will be offering feeders, birdhouses, and all sorts of bird-related accessories.
-Publishers, bird tour operators, and other vendors may also be present.
+A marketplace area is always a popular feature of a birding festival and will offer festival-related merchandise such as shirts, hats and tote bags.
+Local craftsmen and artisans may also be selling items, and birding retailers will be offering feeders, birdhouses and all sorts of bird-related accessories.
+Publishers, bird tour operators and other vendors may also be present.